rmahin/MouseTrap/README.md

 ### Usage

-Right click the .exe and select "Run as Administrator".
+Just run the application.
 The program should now be working.
+If not, you may need to run as administrator.

 To toggle On/Off, open your Taskbar's System Tray.
 There will be an icon for MouseTrap.
 Simply click on it.
 Alternatively, you can use the Hotkey Ctrl + Alt + C.